mrexodia/TitanHide/README.md

 **Do not come here and open issues about problems with installation, crashes with bug check 0x109: CRITICAL_STRUCTURE_CORRUPTION or questions on how to disable PatchGuard.
 I will permanently ban you from the issue tracker.
-If you don't know how to properly install the tool you don't know enough to use it responsibly and you should use something else.**
+If you don't know how to properly install the tool you don't know enough to use it responsibly and you should use something else like [ScyllaHide](https://github.com/x64dbg/ScyllaHide).**

 ## Latest build: [![Build status](https://ci.appveyor.com/api/projects/status/cb17ic9sxmccc74d?svg=true)](https://ci.appveyor.com/project/mrexodia/titanhide/artifacts)